 So what is the real value of all of this democratized data distribution?

 There’s choice, of course.
 We no longer have to read just what the established publishing juggernauts think we should read.
 Instead, we can open our minds to opinions from all stops on the spectrum.
-Conversely, we can choose to limit our input to our own narrow viewpoint (conservatives getting all their editorial opinions from and The Wall Street Journal’s editorial page, for example).
+Conversely, we can choose to limit our input to our own narrow viewpoint (conservatives getting all their editorial opinions from News and ‘s editorial page, for example).

 Skip to content